 - Creates legal resources, like legal briefing and expert services referrals, to attorneys for parents; and

 - Pursues policy reforms to reduce family separation caused by parental incarceration in Washington State.

 The Incarcerated Parents Project is a collaboration between the Washington Defender Association (WDA) and Seattle University School of Law (SU) with the support of the University of Washington Law School (UW) and the Washington State Office of Public Defense (State OPD).

-Incarcerated Parents Project Lead Attorney
+Incarcerated Parents Project Resource Attorney